 Scala Naturae is a set of bronze Neanderthal skulls, modeled by hand to give precise anatomical representation.
 In this work the Neanderthal skull becomes a Memento Mori connecting to the concept of a natural hierarchy.

-The Scala Naturae, also known as The Great Chain of Being, is a conceptual method of categorising life on Earth, a hierarchical structure, thought in medieval Christianity to have been decreed by God.
-The Latin term, scala naturae, (Ladder of Being) was discussed by Greek ancient philosophers such as Plato, Aristotle, Plotinus and Proclus.
+The Scala Naturae, also known as The Great Chain of Being, is a conceptual method of categorising life on Earth, a hierarchical structure, claimed in medieval Christianity to have been decreed by God.
+The Latin term, scala naturae, (ladder of being) was discussed by Greek ancient philosophers such as Plato, Aristotle, Plotinus and Proclus.
 In various mystical traditions the chain of being is said to begin with God, progressing downward through ranks of angels, demons, heavenly bodies such as stars and the Moon, kings, princes, nobles, commoners, domesticated animals, wild animals, trees, other plants, precious stones, precious metals, and other minerals.